 Wasserstein was born in 1950 in Brooklyn, into a family of ambitious, upwardly mobile and successful Jews — I think that's probably the most accurate description I can come up with — who believed there was nothing they couldn't accomplish.
 As long, that is, as they barricaded unflattering truths behind doors locked so tight that said truths vanished.
 Vanished, yes, but with a tendency to rematerialize like Ibsenesque ghosts.
 Here is Wendy in a jacuzzi at an exclusive spa at 24, sharing the waters naked with Clark Gable's widow (who has nothing to do with anything), learning that her idolized big sister was fathered by an uncle.
 Here is Wendy at a book-signing in Rochester at 48, confronted by a 60-year-old in a wheelchair who demands to know why the Wassersteins kept him locked away in an institution since he developed encephalitis or meningitis or something — the actual cause is unclear — when he was five.
 Wendy, meet your other brother.

+Here is Wendy, searching and searching and searching for love in what anyone who ever heard an unrequited love song can tell you were the wrong places, principally with lost boys.
+Here is Wendy in two spectacularly unlikely full-scale relationships.
+Ed Kleban?
+The Chorus Line lyricist, who was so socially awkward (bordering on neurotic) that some of his close friends eventually wrote a posthumous musical about him, A Class Act.
+Terrence McNally?
+I mean, really; Terrence McNally??
+This affair was apparently so unthinkable that the pair — who worked furiously/desperately/unsuccessfully to have a child — kept the whole thing secret from everyone.
+Wendy and Terry in the Clair de Lune?
 The wish for a child — without which, per Wasserstein's overbearing mother, Wendy's existence was thoroughly worthless — drove the playwright to embark on a decade with fertility doctors, insemination artificial and non-, and other unhappy adventures.
 Always, it seems, with Wendy showing a broad smile and boisterous giggle to the outside world.
 When she finally did bear a child, at the age of 48, she kept it secret from even her closest friends — those lost boys, none of whom could fulfill that need (although at least one of them tried).
 Wasserstein's daughter Lucy Jane was born three months premature, weighing in at one pound twelve ounces.
 Wasserstein wrote about her pregnancy and childbirth at length in a New Yorker article called "Complications," which struck me at the time as the finest thing she had ever written.

 Lucy Jane Wasserstein — father unknown, possibly one of the boys (but Wendy refused to tell even them) — survived and has apparently thrived.
 Not so the mother, who in her article only hinted at the true complications of her pregnancy.
 She never physically recovered, and spent her final six years struggling with a variety of conditions before succumbing to lymphoma.
 All the while keeping the severity of her condition a secret to even her closest friends, the sort of matter that true Wassersteins never discussed.
 Even with each other.
 As Lucy Jane entered kindergarten at the Brearley School — a school to which young Wendy, decades earlier, had been too ungainly or too uncouth or too Jewish to gain admittance — Wasserstein went into a final decline.
 She died on Jan.
 30, 2006, shocking friends, family and admirers alike.